Introducing ColorCopy

 Palettes

 Star any swatch and it shows up under a Favorites submenu right in the menu bar.
 One click and that exact color is on your clipboard.
-The colors you reach for most are always one gesture away.

 A built-in contrast checker

 Color contrast isn't only an aesthetic decision.
 For people with low vision, it's the difference between readable and not.
-I wanted that check to live right next to where you pick colors, so there's no excuse to skip it.

-A fun personality
+A bit of personality

 Privacy

-ColorCopy runs on your Mac.
-There's no account, no analytics, no telemetry, no crash reporter, and no server for your data to land on.
-Two things are opt-in: in-app purchase, which goes through Apple's StoreKit, and iCloud sync, which keeps your palettes and settings consistent across your Macs through your own private iCloud account. (iCloud sync is off by default, and even when it's on, your data goes to Apple's iCloud, never to me.)
+Two things are opt-in.
+In-app purchase goes through Apple's StoreKit, and iCloud sync keeps your palettes consistent across your Macs through your own private iCloud account.
+Sync is off by default, and even when it's on, your data goes to Apple, never to me.

 Pricing